ipilcher/sht/docs/overview.md

 both readily understandable and suitable for most hash table use cases.
 Maximum possible performance and scabability are not design goals.

+Also, the library provides no explicit support for concurrency.
+Any use of the library in a multi-threaded application will require external synchronization.

-The library also takes a "fail fast" approach to logic errors in the calling program.
+The library takes a "fail fast" approach to logic errors in the calling program.
 The calling program will be aborted if it violates the library's API contract.
 (See [Abort conditions](#abort-conditions) below.)
 This frees the calling program from the need to check for and react to unrecoverable programming errors.

 ## Limits and assumptions